Developing Approaches for Closing the Feedback Loop for Meaningful Public Participation

 How to ensure context specificity and sensitivity?

-• Trust building: It is preferable for a strong relationship to exist between parliaments and the implementing partner.
-If such a relationship can be established through this initiative, it would be beneficial to work on a demand driven basis and identify relevant entry points that allow for trust to be built.
+• Trust building: It is preferable that parliaments and the implementing partner have a strong relationship.
+If such a relationship can be established through this initiative, it would be beneficial to work on a demand-driven basis and identify relevant entry points that allow for building trust.

 • Sensitivities need to be managed and constantly re-assessed.
-Establish strong endorsement by the Speaker and Secretary General.
+Establish strong endorsement by the Speaker and Secretary-General.

 4.